 What if I need therapy but can’t afford it?

 You do not have to suffer alone if you can’t pay for therapy!
 There is a completely free counseling resource through the OKC Health Department, specifically for treating pregnant and postpartum families.
 Check it out on my resource page.

 Are you Korean?

-In Vietnamese, Thai means big or great, and An means peace.
-I guess my dad was sick of the craziness after the war and imprisonment and wanted some peace in his life.
+No!
+Thai An is a Vietnamese name.
+In Vietnamese, Thai means big or great, and An means peace, so my name means "great peace."
+My dad was sick of the craziness after the war and imprisonment and wanted some peace in his life.
 My name was also inspired by my mom's name, which is Thai-Lan.
 Yes, like the country Thailand.

-No!
-I'm from Viet Nam.
-We came to America when I was 5 though, so this is the only home I know.
-We came straight to Yukon, Oklahoma, in the middle of winter, to my aunt's trailer home, on a farm.
+We came to America when I was 5, so this has become the only home I really know.
+We came straight to Yukon, Oklahoma in 1991, in the middle of winter, to my aunt's trailer home, on an isolated farm.
 Hell no, it was not my vision of America!
 Interesting historical fact: the Bush senior administration allowed Viet Nam POWs who were imprisoned for 3 or more years to come to America with their immediate family.
 So from my dad's suffering, we gained this opportunity to have a new life.
 We are truly grateful.

-Well, that's all the questions I can think of right now that I get asked.
-Call me at (405) 757-7708 or email me if you have any other questions.
-That will help me have some more good stuff to throw on this page for you.
+Well, that's all the questions I can think of right now.
+Call me at (405) 757-7708 or fll out the form below if you have any other questions!
+I'd love the chance to be a part of your recovery!